 Communications & Mass Media Collection: Advertising and public relations, literature and writing, and linguistics.

-ebrary: Contains books on a range of academic, college-level subjects.
+Ebook Central (formerly Ebrary): Contains books on a range of academic, college-level subjects.

 JSTOR: Journal articles in a scholarly database including anthropology, education, history, literature, philosophy, and sociology.